Sunday 8 November 2009

 The new company will base its philosophy on old family traditions brought to the present time through innovations and creativity.
 This means that the production process and all included will be honouring the centuries old art of cigar making, as well as respecting the long Carrillo family history, but with blends and tastes which reflect the lifestyle of the present times and generations.

-"There is no point in recreating the La Gloria Cubana blend or similar traditional brand, as that has been seen already, and new things await.", he stated.
+"There is no point in recreating the La Gloria Cubana blend or similar traditional brand, as that has been seen already, and new things await.",

 Their first release will be a limited edition of one size only called The E.P.
 Carrillo Edición Inaugural 2009, sized 5 3/8" x 52 - Robusto.
 Only 2500 boxes of ten cigars will be made every month from December 2009 to April 2010.
 It will be available in December 2009 in the USA, and many retailers are already taking pre-orders on the cigars.